 Adam Sandler is a very polarizing figure in film.
 Throughout the '90s, he brought us some of the most iconic comedy performances of all time.
-But from the late 2000s onward, he's been responsible for some of the most infamously terrible movies ever.
-Despite that, he's also a surprisingly adept dramatic actor, and a comedy icon.
-The man has been Billy Madison, Happy Gilmore and The Waterboy, but he's also brought upon us the horrors of Jack and Jill, Grown Ups, Blended, Pixels, and That's My Boy.
+But from the late 2000s onward, he's been responsible for some of the most awesomely terrible movies ever.
+Despite that, he's also a surprisingly adept dramatic actor.
+The man was Billy Madison, Happy Gilmore, and The Waterboy, but he's also brought upon us the horrors of Jack and Jill, Grown Ups, Blended, Pixels, and That's My Boy.

-In a roundabout way, Sandler cites his father as one of the reasons he got into comedy.
+Sandler cites his father's temperamental influence as one of the reasons he got into comedy:

-In addition to his movie success, Sandler got a lot of love from critics for his music as well.
-His first comedy album, They're All Going to Laugh at You, was nominated for a Grammy and went double platinum!
-His second album, What the Hell Happened to Me?, went double platinum as well!Source: Wikipedia
+In addition to his movie success, Sandler garnered much acclaim from music critics as well.
+His first comedy album, They're All Going to Laugh at You!, was nominated for a Grammy and eventually went double platinum.
+His second album, What the Hell Happened to Me?, released three years later, received the same honors.